Nomarg/Hello_Microverse/README.md

 # 📖 [Hello Microverse] <a name="about-project"></a>

-> It is first project of microverse to show how I use tools.
+> This is my first microverse project to show how I use tools.

 **Hello Microverse** is a great project to learn about Linters.